tradle/why-hypercore/FAQ.md

 ### How is Hypercore different from IPFS?

-All three are cool open source P2P data projects that have existed for roughly the same 5-7 years.
+Both are cool open source P2P data projects that have existed for roughly the same 5-7 years.

-Some key differences, [described here](https://www.datprotocol.com/deps/0002-hypercore/), are:
+The key difference is focus: IPFS is designed as content-addressed immutable storage while Hypercore is designed for pubkey-address mutable storage.
+In practice, this difference manifests mainly as differences in code-patterns and ecosystem, but (especially this early) it's hard to make an pros and cons analysis comparing the two.

+Some notes on IPFS goodies:

+- IPFS is developing Filecoin, a novel blockchain for ensuring durability by automating purchasing of storage & block hosting.
+Hypercore doesn't intend to leverage any blockchains in its design and instead relies on user devices and services to provide durability and availability.
-- IPFS was designed as content-addressed immutable storage.
-Naming system [IPNS](https://docs.ipfs.io/concepts/ipns/#example-ipns-setup) was added then, to point to the latest version of the data.
+- IPFS uses a naming system [IPNS](https://docs.ipfs.io/concepts/ipns/#example-ipns-setup) to support mutable data.
 In Hypercore editable content was a prime design objective, supported by the internal data structures, its protocol, Change Data Capture system, APIs, etc.
-- IPFS team has produced Filecoin spec and raised $205M on ICO to build it, so it is funded to sustain long-term development.
-Hypercore team on the other hand is quite lightly funded by grants and consulting projects.
-That said, many ICOs ran into legal trouble with SEC in the US, the most high profile of them was Telegram recently.
-Other tensions [for IPFS team are rising](https://fortune.com/2020/08/19/are-blockchain-companies-cursed-with-too-much-cash/), as it still did not deliver a Filecoin product.

-Some notes on IPFS goodies:

 - [IPNS has has captured imagination of Ethereum community](https://blog.infura.io/an-introduction-to-ipfs/) to build fully decentralized apps, as most blockchain apps today still keep data and processing centralized.
 - IPFS project has produced solid core libraries, like libp2p, solving many of the same issues as Hypercore's Hyperswarm.
 - IPFS has implementations in a number of languages, while Hypercore is only in JavaScript.
 Rust implementation was recently started and hopefully will lead to overall health of Hypercore, forcing better documented specs and more test-suits.